 Summary of the perfect Milan 2 day itinerary

-- Head down Corso Vittorio Emanuele II for a spot of shopping
+- Head down Corso Vittorio Emanuele II for a spot of fancy (window) shopping, or for more affordable chain stores you can find them all on Via Torino

 - Visit Teatro alla Scala (bonus points if there’s a show on!)